Usable-Security-and-Privacy-Lab/ssa-daemon/docs/install-documentation.md

 # Install Documentation
 The SSA has two components - a kernel module and a userspace daemon.
 Both need to be installed and running to provide TLS as an operating system service.
+To install both, one needs to be running a terminal as root user (which can be achieved by executing the command `sudo su`).
+Simply putting `sudo` before commands will *most likely* return confusing compiler errors.

 ## Compatibility
 The SSA is actively developed on Fedora, but may work for other distributions with a few minor changes.
 We are in process of working out the bugs for running on Ubuntu, and Ubuntu specific documentation will be added as it becomes available.